 The San Diego Natural History Museum (also known as theNAT), is a favorite of local kids.
 As they get older, they go back to the same exhibits they love over and over again.
 In the process, they manage to see, do, and learn something new every time.

-Highlights include “Al” the allosaurus cast in the lobby, the second-floor scavenger hunts in Fossil Mysteries, the Foucault Pendulum, drawing skulls on the gigantic chalkboard, movies in the Giant-Screen Theater and more.
+Highlights include “Al,” the allosaurus cast in the lobby, the second-floor scavenger hunts in Fossil Mysteries, the Foucault Pendulum, drawing skulls on the gigantic chalkboard, movies in the Giant-Screen Theater, and more.

-I’ve had a chance to go behind the scenes at theNAT to take a peek at some of the over 8 million specimens in their collection used to monitor change in our region.
+I’ve had a chance to go behind the scenes at theNAT to peek at some of the over 8 million specimens in their collection used to monitor change in our region.
 Findings by scientists drive exhibit content and motivate guests to live with environmental conservation in mind.

 See also: Local Kids’ Guide to the San Diego Natural History Museum